Child and Family Programs

 Children are referred to this program through Toronto’s Centralized Access to Residential Services (CARS).

 Child and Family Clinicians provide counselling services tailored to each family’s needs.
-Services may include: family therapy; parent counselling; parent-child interventions; parenting guidance and support; specialized group programs; in-home coaching and support; liaison and consultation to schools; and service coordination.
-Clinicians focus on identifying and building on strengths, and addressing specific areas such as the child’s needs, family dynamics, stressors, coping strategies and parenting styles.
+Services may include: family therapy; parent counselling; parent-child interventions; parental guidance and support; specialized group programs; in-home counselling support; liaison with schools; and service coordination.
+We work with parents to identify and build on strengths, and create individualized plans to address specific concerns such as the child’s needs, family issues, effective coping strategies and parenting styles.

 Children are referred to this program through CDI’s Early Intervention Intake Services; priority is given to children under the age of three.
 Children ages 6-11 involved with other CDI services may also be referred to the program.